-The Pennsylvania Certification Board requires 300 clock-hours of training with appropriate paid experience and a bachelor's degree in a human service field to achieve the credential of Certified Addictions Counselor (CAC).
+The Pennsylvania Certification Board requires 300 clock-hours of training with appropriate paid experience and a bachelor segment in a human service field to achieve the credential of Certified Addictions Counselor (CAC).
 However, persons can become eligible for addiction counselor positions while working on their CAC credential.
 Pennsylvania Bulletin, v.
 26, n.
-5 for February 3, 1996 states the following: A person with an associate's degree in human services from an accredited college with a major in chemical dependency and two years of experience is eligible for the position of addictions counselor.
-Without experience, the community college graduate, with an associate's degree and a major in chemical dependency, is prepared for the position of assistant addiction counselor.
+5 for February 3, 1996 states the following: A person with an associate segment in human services from an accredited college with a major in chemical dependency and two years of experience is eligible for the position of addictions counselor.
+Without experience, the community college graduate, with an associate segment and a major in chemical dependency, is prepared for the position of assistant addiction counselor.
 Community College of Philadelphia will help all qualified students apply for AAC I (Associate Addictions Counselor) and AAC II status.
-Those students with a bachelor's degree will be advised of the procedure for applying for the CAC as well as the necessary educational credits needed to comply with the certification board.
+Those students with a bachelor segment be advised of the procedure for applying for the CAC as well as the necessary educational credits needed to comply with the certification board.
 It should be noted that three college credit hours is equivalent to 45 clock-hours of training.

-BHHS 121 - Foundations of Addiction Studies 3 credits BHHS 101 - Introduction to Behavioral Health & Human Services 3 credits BHHS 111 - Introduction to Helping Skills BHHS 101, must be taken concurrently or prior; acceptance into the BHHS curriculum or related certificate program 3 credits ENGL 101 - English Composition 3 credits CIS 103 - Applied Computer Technology 3 credits FNMT 118 - Intermediate Algebra (or higher) 3 credits
+Course Number and Name Prerequisites and Corequisites Credits BHHS 121 - Foundations of Addiction Studies 3 credits BHHS 101 - Introduction to Behavioral Health & Human Services 3 credits BHHS 111 - Introduction to Helping Skills BHHS 101, must be taken concurrently or prior; acceptance into the BHHS curriculum or related certificate program 3 credits ENGL 101 - English Composition 3 credits CIS 103 - Computer Applications & Concepts 3 credits FNMT 118 - Intermediate Algebra (or higher) 3 credits

-BHHS 105 - Introduction to Group Dynamics 3 credits BHHS 131 - Faith and Spirituality in Human Services or BHHS 194 - Case Management Practice BHHS 111 with a grade "C" or better 3 credits BHHS 195 - Practicum in Behavioral Health/Human Services I BHHS 111 with a grade "C" or better 3 credits ENGL 102 - The Research Paper ENGL 101 with a grade "C" or better 3 credits BHHS 222 - Assessment and Service Planning in Recovery BHHS 121 3 credits
+Course Number and Name Prerequisites and Corequisites Credits BHHS 105 - Introduction to Group Dynamics 3 credits BHHS 131 - Faith and Spirituality in Human Services or BHHS 194 - Case Management Practice BHHS 111 with a grade "C" or better 3 credits

+BHHS 195 - Practicum in Behavioral Health/Human Services I BHHS 111 with a grade "C" or better 3 credits ENGL 102 - The Research Paper ENGL 101 with a grade "C" or better 3 credits BHHS 222 - Assessment and Service Planning in Recovery BHHS 121 3 credits